FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Windows.md

 ### Cloning the Repository

 In the command prompt, type `wsl`, navigate to the folder you want to clone the Hyperspace repository to using the `cd` command to change directories, then run `git clone https://github.com/FTL-Hyperspace/FTL-Hyperspace.git`.
+Make sure you clone in a directory that has no spaces in any of the folder names or else the build scripts won't be able to run properly.

 [[/img/building-tutorial/clonehs.png]]